 Agenda Item Action by Whom Date Response to Performance Committee to be included in the Chair's Committee report to Board.
 6.31.2 PIPR Caring - M10 The Committee noted the pre-circulated document.
-7 RISK 7 7.1 7.1.1 Board Assurance Framework Report Cover Paper - Board Assurance Framework (BAF) BAF The Committee noted the pre-circulated documents.
-The Committee agreed that it would be beneficial to see an indicator for changes to BAF risk targets.
-AJ advised that this can be flagged in the narrative.
+7 RISK 7 7.1 7.1.1 Board Assurance Framework Report Cover Paper - Board Assurance Framework (BAF) BAF The Committee noted the pre-circulated documents. • The Committee agreed that it would be beneficial to see an indicator for changes to BAF risk targets. • AJ advised that this can be flagged in the narrative.
 8. GOVERNANCE AND COMPLIANCE 8.1 Annual Report (Performance Report) and Quality Accounts Timetable The Committee noted the pre-circulated document with points to note as follows: AJ advised that the national guidance had not been published as at the date of this meeting, but the team is making the assumption that it will not change this year.
 The Quality Accounts are published electronically on the NHS Choices website by 30th June.
-The Committee noted the draft timetable and that it would receive a first draft in the March Quality and Risk Committee Manual Self Assessment and Review of 8.2.1 8.2.1 Terms of Reference Appendix 1: QR Self-Assessment 2022-23 Appendix 2: TOR002 Quality & Risk Committee The Committee noted the pre-circulated documents.
+The Committee noted the draft timetable and that it would receive a first draft in the March Quality and Risk Committee meeting.
+8.2 8.2.1 8.2.1 Quality & Risk Committee Annual Self Assessment and Review of Terms of Reference Appendix 1: QR Self-Assessment 2022-23 Appendix 2: TOR002 Quality & Risk Committee The Committee noted the pre-circulated documents.
 AJ advised that discussions had taken place at other Committee meetings regarding the self-assessment, and it had been agreed that a summary assessment would be required.
 Therefore, a SurveyMonkey will be sent individually to Board members for completion and contribution.
 It was noted that Committee attendance is expected to be 50%.
 The Committee discussed whether the new Chair of QRMG from 1st April should attend Quality & Risk Committee.
 AJ to review ToR to see whether Chair and Deputy Chair of QRMG should be listed as required to attend.
 AJ suggested that she and the Chair review the ToR to remove items relating to the Workforce Committee and to retain the health and safety oversight requirement.
 Further amendments to be made to the Committee attendance list for 2021/22 - post meeting note: this has been completed.
 For the self-assessment section, the Committee was advised that the meeting should consider what reflections it wants to capture and review the checklist questions.
-The Committee noted the drafted narrative and discussed the scoring of ratings and actions AJ 03/23
+The Committee noted the drafted narrative and discussed the scoring of ratings and actions for improvement required as a result of the self-assessment.
+This AJ 03/23